-The EOC is an immense operation, with critical decisions being made every day to ensure that citizens get the best assistance during health emergencies and that first responders as well as medical care stakeholders have the situational awareness needed for decision making.
+The EOC is an immense operation with critical decisions being made every day to ensure that citizens get the best assistance during health emergencies.
+Additionally, the EOC works closely with first responders and medical care stakeholders to ensure they have the situational awareness needed for decision making.
 The COVID-19 pandemic and unforeseen pandemics have fundamentally shifted the way those on the front lines operate during disaster response.
 With the traditional EOC representing a primary point for COVID-19 due to high concentrations of personnel, this has presented a new challenge for first responders.
 The emergency management community has been forced to implement new modes of operation through virtual EOCs, virtual situational awareness, and response operations.